Serralq/Project-Norn/docs/travels/atri.md

 </figure>
 Estimated length: 2 days (average), 1 day (minimum)

-To get to Choshi, you must head to Choshi station first then take a train backwards to the west most station(1) and then go to the temple before reaching the next station.
+To get to Choshi, head to Choshi station first then take a train backwards to the west most station(1) and then go to the temple before reaching the next station.
-From there, take the train to Choshi station again and get your rental bike(81 479-26-4755) to reach every other spot.
+From there, take the train to Choshi station again and get the rental bike(81 479-26-4755) to reach every other spot.
 The rental bikes are in Choshi Station and with appointments only via phone call.
 The Aeon mall spot(2) has no easy public transport access so it's still best to head there using the bike.
 Trains from Tokyo open around 5am, and the